 These are just a few of the concerns which many are presently unaware of when it comes to the truth about the Chaga Mushroom.

-"If our intention is pure, so is the cure." - Blairish Azure
+"If our intention is pure, so is the cure." - Annanda Chaga

 Annanda Chaga opens a dialogue with other commercial Canadian harvesters of Chaga, expressing mutual concerns of over harvesting and sustainable harvesting techniques.
 Participating in like-minded organizations like the Ecological Farmers Association of Ontario, Ontario Herbalist Association and The Mycological Society of Toronto Annanda Chaga explore avenues to increase our own knowledge base, to spread awareness and seek support.
 Speaking publicly about The Chaga Mushroom during The Annanda Chaga Tea Party has become an excellent means of spreading awareness about sustainability, how to use and prepare Chaga and to give others the opportunity to benchmark how pure medicinal Chaga Mushroom Tea should taste like and to be weary of impostors.

-All are welcome to attend the next Annanda Chaga Mushroom Tea Party taking place near you to learn more.
+All are welcome to attend the next Annanda Chaga Mushroom Tea party webinar to learn more.